IHE/ITI.SeR/SeR.md

 parameters, if the local domain policies allow such behavior, and implement additional Access Control functionalities required in the specific implementation scenario.

-(Refer to the White Paper IHE ITI
+(Refer to the IHE ITI
 [Access Control White Paper](https://www.ihe.net/Technical_Framework/upload/IHE_ITI_TF_WhitePaper_AccessControl_2009-09-28.pdf) for further information about PDP and Access Control Systems.)